 3. Awkward Thoughts

-We had to get W. Kamau Bell is on this list filled with African American writers.
+We had to get W. Kamau Bell on this list filled with African-American writers.
 This book is great for everyone, especially new dads.
 Mr. Bell talks about many serious issues in his Awkward Thoughts book.
 He goes has opinions on the joys of fatherhood, law enforcement, and politics.
 The lighter side of this book discusses comedians, superheroes, and his interracial marriage.
 This read will be a great look from a black nerd.

 4. The Color of Law

 The Color of Law by Richard Rothstein talks housing policy history of the American metropolis.
 This book discusses prejudices, income differences, and the rise of private institutions.
 The Color of Law makes it clear that segregation is influenced by the law.

 My Soul Looks Back is a memoir from Jessica B. Harris, this book is about the fascinating life of growing up in Manhattan in the 70s.
 She talks about being part of a creative circle with James Baldwin traveling to many countries to being called a bitch by Nina Simone.
 This book was recommended by a friend on Facebook.

 African-American writers that make it to Oprah’s Book Club list usually sell out within hours.
 Tayari Jones’s An American Marriage tackles racial injustice, death, failure, and expectations.
 Based on the reviews, this book will have you begging for a follow-up book as well as a TV series.